DEFRA/ado-pipeline-common/docs/InfrastructureDeploy.md

                 scriptRepo: <script-repo> (required, if scriptPath does not refer @PipelineCommon)
                 ScriptArguments: <script-arguments> (optional)
                 serviceConnectionVariableName: <name-of-the-service-connection> (optional)
+            scriptType: <type-of-the-script> (optional, Use it when deployment `type` is script.
+Default value is AzurePowershell and accepted values as AzurePowershell, PowerShell or AzureCLI.)
+            scriptRepo: <name-of-the-script-repo> (optional, Use it when deployment `type` is script and scripts are defined in a different repository.)
+            inlineScript: <inline-script> (optional, Use it when deployment `type` is script.)
+            azurePowershellUseCore: <script-arguments> (optional, Use it when deployment `type` is script and Applies when using `ScriptType` is AzurePowerShell or PowerShell.
+Default is false)
+            scriptArguments: <script-arguments> (optional, Use it when deployment `type` is script)
         preDeployManualTasks: (optional)
           - displayName: <display-name> (required)
             timeoutInMinutes: <timeout-in-minutes> (required)